Dr. Jakki Mohr

 Dr. Linos J. Jacovides

-Linos Jacovides (NAE) is President of Paphos Consulting.
-He retired as director, Delphi Research Labs, a position he held from 1998 to 2007.
+Linos Jacovides (NAE) is Professor of Electrical Engineering at Michigan State University.
+From 1998 to 2007, he served as director of Delphi Research Laboratories.
 Dr. Jacovides joined General Motors Research and Development in 1967 and became department head of electrical engineering in 1985.
 His areas of research were the interactions between power electronics and electrical machines in electric vehicles and locomotives.
 He later transitioned to Delphi with a group of researchers from GM to set up the Delphi Research Laboratories.
 He is a member of the National Academy of Engineering and has served on numerous National Research Council committees, including the NCHRP Project Panel on Effects of Changing Transportation Energy Supplied and Alternative Fuel Sources on State Departments of Transportation, the Committees on Assessment of Technologies for Improving Light-Duty Vehicle Fuel Economy (Phase 1 and 2), the Review of the U.S. Drive Research Program Phase 4, the Committee on Electric Vehicle Controls and Unintended Acceleration, and the Committee on Reivew of the FreedomCAR and Fuel Research Program, Phase 3.
 He received a Bachelor of Science Degree in Electrical Engineering, and a Master’s in Machine Theory from the University of Glasgow, Scotland, in 1961 and 1962, respectively.
 He received his Ph.D. in Generator Control Systems from the Imperial College, University of London, in 1965.

 Mr. Ulric Kwan